sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart9.md

 Building a Virtual Security Home Lab: Part 9 - Tsurugi Linux (DFIR) Setup

-A step-by-step guide for building your very own Cybersecurity Home Lab using VirtualBox Posted Feb 2, 2024
+A step-by-step guide for building your very own Cybersecurity Home Lab
-Preview Image
-By David Varghese
-8 min read

-Banner Background by logturnal on Freepik
-Hacker Image by catalyststuff on Freepik

 In this module, we are going to set up Tsurugi Linux which is an OS that comes pre-configured with many of the commonly used Digital Forensics & Incident Response tools.
 Before deploying the VM we will create a new Interface in pfSense called Security that will have our DFIR VM and in the future other security tools.
 Creating New Interface

 As discussed in the last module using VirtualBox GUI we cannot create more than 4 interfaces but using the CLI we can create up to 8 Interfaces.

-Creating new Interface
+## <span style="color: royalblue; font-weight: bold;">Creating new Interface</span>

 Before creating the interface we need the name of the pfSense VM.
 In my case, the VM is called “pfSense”.
 Also, ensure the VM is “Powered Off” before running the commands.